Back to Basics: Mastering the Art of the Invoice Process

 - Date the invoice was issued and the date payment is due (make the due date as clear as possible, avoiding confusing terms like ‘Net 30’)

-- Invoices should be numbered for easy referral for your client and for your own records
+- An invoice number for easy referral for your client and for your own records

 - Individual line items for work completed so the customer can see exactly what you did